-- 9.4 In some circumstances it may be appropriate for the assessment item to be remarked. - 9.5 Marks may not be adjusted for individual students.
-Special factors relating to an individual student's examination and coursework marks may only be taken into account at the relevant Stage or Final Assessment Board meeting. - 9.6 After completing the above process, the Board shall confirm all marks. - 9.7 Where modules are assessed without the award of a mark the Board of Examiners shall resolve whether the student has achieved a Pass or not. - 9.8 Marks thus confirmed by the Board of Examiners shall not normally be subject to further amendment except in the following instances: - (a) to correct an error in recording or transcription; - (b) following a decision to change a mark as a result of an Academic Appeal by a student.
-In such cases and after completion of the Academic Appeal process the final mark shall be determined by the Board of Examiners, if necessary at a later date.
+- 10.4 In some circumstances it may be appropriate for the assessment item to be remarked. - 10.5.
+Marks may not be adjusted for individual students.
+Special factors relating to an individual student's marks and performance may only be taken into account at the relevant Intermediate or Final Assessment Board meeting. - 10.6 After completing the above process, the Board shall confirm all marks. - 10.7 Where modules are assessed without the award of a mark the Board of Examiners shall resolve whether the student has achieved a Pass. - 10.8 Marks thus confirmed by the Board of Examiners shall not normally be subject to further amendment except in the following instances: - (a) to correct an error in recording or transcription; - (b) following a decision to change a mark as a result of an Academic Appeal by a student.
+In such cases and after completion of the Academic Appeal process the final mark shall be determined by the Board of Examiners, if necessary at a later date: - (c) as a result of the outcome of a disciplinary hearing.

-- 10.1 The Extenuating Circumstances Panel advising the Board of Examiners shall consider extenuating circumstances formally reported to it, and make recommendations to the Board, in accordance with the University's approved Extenuating Circumstances Regulations. - 10.2 The Board of Examiners shall formally approve the recommendation made by the Extenuating Circumstances Panel.
-Any alternative arrangement shall only be approved by the Board if it is in the student's best interest.
+11.1 The Extenuating Circumstances Panel advising the Board of Examiners shall consider extenuating circumstances formally reported to it, and make recommendations to the Board, in accordance with the University's Extenuating Circumstances (Taught Programmes) Regulations:

-10.3 The Extenuating Circumstances Panel advising the Board shall treat all statements of extenuating circumstances as confidential, not to be disclosed outside the meeting of the Panel.
+- 11.2 The Board of Examiners shall formally approve the compensation or other recommendation made by the Extenuating Circumstances Panel.
+Any alternative arrangement shall only be approved by the Board if it is in the student's best interest. - 11.3 The Extenuating Circumstances Panel advising the Board shall treat all statements of extenuating circumstances as confidential, not to be disclosed outside the meeting of the Panel.
 Where circumstances are particularly sensitive, students may ask that the disclosure of the information be limited.

-- 11.1 A student may be granted a Delayed Assessment (including a Delayed Reassessment) in accordance with the University's Extenuating Circumstances Regulations. - 11.2 Students for whom a Delayed Assessment has been approved shall normally be required to take the Delayed Assessment at the earliest possible opportunity. - 11.3 In the case where a Delayed Assessment/ reassessment is requested by a student and is approved, even though the initial assessment has been attempted, the original mark for the initial assessment will be voided.
-The mark for the Delayed Assessment/reassessment will be used to calculate progression and final classification.
+12.1 A student may be granted a Delayed Assessment (including a Delayed Reassessment) in accordance with the University's Extenuating Circumstances (Taught Programmes) Regulations:

+- 12.2 Students for whom a Delayed Assessment has been approved shall normally be required to take the Delayed Assessment at the earliest possible opportunity. - 12.3 In the case where a Delayed Assessment/Reassessment has been requested by a student and is approved then even though the initial assessment has been attempted, the original mark for the initial assessment will be voided.
+The mark for the Delayed